-We accept applications all year round, however if you wish to be considered for funding though the Departmental studentship competition or secure a departmental nomination for our University Overseas award, the deadline for applications is usually mid January (for an October start date).
+We accept applications all year round, however if you wish to be considered for funding though the Departmental studentship competition or secure a departmental nomination for our University Overseas award, the deadline for applications is usually mid January (for a September start date).

 Once your application has been received, we will interview you to determine your suitability for a postgraduate research degree.
-For overseas applicants this will typically be done over the phone or via Skype.
+Interviews for all applicants will typically be done over Zoom.

 Following your interview, you may receive a conditional offer for PhD/MPhil study.
 This means that we are willing to accept you for a research degree, providing certain conditions are met.
 For example, you may be required to secure funding and/or complete your current studies to a particular level.

-We will invite the strongest applicants in the Departmental studentship competition for a second interview, usually in mid February.
-We expect that successful candidates will be offered our available studentships by the end of February.
+We will invite the strongest applicants in the Departmental studentship competition for a second interview (via Zoom), usually in mid February.
+We expect that successful candidates will be offered our available studentships by mid-March.

-To demonstrate their competence in English, international applicants are normally required to obtain an overall score of 6.5 and a minimum of 6.5 in all four areas (reading, writing, listening and speaking) in an IELTS test or equivalent.
+To demonstrate their competence in English, international applicants are normally required to obtain an overall score of 7.0 with a minimum of 7.0 in writing and no less than 6.5 in other components (reading, listening and speaking) in an IELTS test or equivalent.
 Individual supervisors may require higher scores than this, depending on the topic area.
 If a suitable language qualification is not available at the time of interview, applicants must provide one before they can take up their studies.
 Further information is available from Postgraduate Admissions or from the Department.

 Who to contact